-In the end, you can use the subsystem just like any other function block and you'll find yourself configuring its behavior using the Block properties dialog.
-If everything works well, you might never go inside the subsystem again.
+Figure 3.4: Block properties dialog - Accept subsystem parameter well, you might never go inside the subsystem again.
 If you need to debug your block or add new features/inputs/outputs, you can always Open Subsystem and do what's needed.